b-lukaszuk/haskell_luzne_zadanka/book1/README.md

 Zadanka z ksiazki:

-Haskell.
-Programming from first principles.

-C. Allen, J. Moronuki
+"Haskell.
+Programming from first principles" by C. Allen, J. Moronuki

 ## Taken for personal use only